chrekh/puppet-hosts/README.md

 # hosts

-A minimalistic template-based module to manage /etc/hosts.
-The main goal for this module is to add entries for localhost and primary address based on facts.
+A template-based module to manage /etc/hosts.
+The main goal for this module is to add entries for localhost and primary address based on existing ip-adresses on existing interfaces.
 Tested by me on Gentoo, SLES, and RedHat.
 But it should work or any Linux and Unix-like OS.

 This module unconditionally overwrites your hosts file.
 You have been warned!
 There are two reasons that this is template-based.